LLNL/Umpire/docs/sphinx/cookbook/resource_aware_pool.rst

    double* a = static_cast<double*>(pool.allocate(r1, NUM_THREADS * sizeof(double)));

-When we allocate memory that we intend to use in a kernel launched with the resource, we now have to send that resource (``r1``) to the allocate function of the ``ResourceAwarePool``.
-Be sure to launch the kernel using the correct stream.
+Note that there is an extra parameter when using the ``allocate`` function.
+The first parameter is the resource (``r1``) we want the allocated memory to be associated with.
+In other words, ``r1`` is the device stream we want to launch the kernel on.
+Next, be sure to launch the kernel using the correct stream.
+Since we are using Camp resources, we use ``d1`` that we created above.
 For example:

 .. code-block:: bash

    my_kernel<<NUM_BLOCKS, BLOCK_SIZE, 0, d1.get_stream()>>>(a, NUM_THREADS);

-In the kernel launch above, we are specifying the stream from the Cuda resource we created above.
+The kernel launch specifies the stream from the Cuda resource we created above.
 To deallocate, use the following code:

 .. code-block:: bash